Augmented Reality Dancing App Developement

 In spring 2017 we started working for Oriflame as a subcontractor.
 Oriflame is a leading beauty company selling direct to the public.
 Imagine Apple selling cosmetics, that’s how big they are.
 The development phase started in April.
 Our client was in charge of everything related to the business logic and design, we at Azoft were solely focused on mobile application development.

-The initial idea was to build an Augmented Reality application.
+The initial idea was to develop an Augmented Reality application.
 After we scrutinized the project specifications, we realized that it would be overkill to build an AR app.
-We shared our thoughts on the subject with the client, and told them about possible alternatives.
-After the evaluation we decided to keep it simple and utilize video filters as they were fully capable of what we were looking for.
+We shared our thoughts on the subject with the client and told them about possible alternatives.
+After the evaluation, we decided to keep it simple and utilize video filters as they were fully capable of what we were looking for.

 About the app